NEW

 people reached with a savings solution through ESI*

-*We define reach as an estimate of the number of people eligible for and with access to a savings solution under an ESI project through Dec.
-14, 2022.
+*“Reach” is defined as an estimate of the number of people eligible for and with access to a savings solution under an ESI-supported project through December 2025.

 Our Approach